James Thomas Hobson – Three times Mayor of Bedford

 The Duke of Bedford purchased the bronze doors for about £1000.
 The congregation gave £500 towards the building of the stone portico. £1000 in 2017 was approximately £62,609.00 and £500 approximately £31,304.50

 The Final Years

-Those who traded with James valued him for his honesty and they had the best guarantee of the best quality materials.
-When he took on the firm, it was small, but he increased its operations to a large as well as a successful sized firm.
-James carried on the firm as well as living at the New Wharf until his death.
+Those who traded with James valued him for his honesty and the guarantee of the best quality materials.
+When he took on the firm it was small, but he increased its operations to a large and successful sized firm.
+James carried on the firm as and remained at the New Wharf until his death.
 Although, in his later years, he spent the summer months at his house that he had built in 1882 for himself upon the heath at Aspley Guise.

 On the 7th December 1887, James died at the age of 70 years.
 The Rev. John Brown, from the Bunyan Meeting, conducted the funeral service at the Cemetery Chapel.
 Most of his family and many of the members of the Corporation attended his funeral.
 The Mayor Joshua Hawkins was too ill to attend.
 Four months later Harriet died aged 64 years on 14th April 1888.
 Harriet was buried alongside James.